RaymondNwambuonwo/Pokemon/README.md

 ## Technologies Used
 * React

-# Use
+# Use or access on local server
-* Fork the repository
+* Fork and clone repository
-* Clone the repository
+* Switch into directory
+* Run npm install
+* Run npm start
 * Enjoy!